I look at a lot of LinkedIn profiles of executive job seekers. All too often their LinkedIn profile headline could be greatly improved.

 Space is limited in the headline to 120 characters and spaces.
+(Editing your headline in mobile may add more to the total.)
 You must use that space to your best advantage.

-Place statements like “seeking opportunities in XYZ” or even jazzy ones like “I help sales teams soar” in your Summary section instead.
+Place statements like “seeking opportunities in XYZ” or even jazzy ones like “I help sales teams soar” in your About section instead.

 An example of a poorly created professional headline

-Here’s a well-written headline that may be doomed because of formatting issues and other mistakes.
+Here’s a well-written, SEO-friendly headline that may be doomed because of formatting issues and other mistakes.
 Can you spot them?